Risk factors, endoscopic findings and treatments in upper gastrointestinal bezoars: Multi-center experience

 Abstract

-Background and study aim: Bezoars are compact masses that formed by accumulation of high-fiber diet, undigested food, hair or medications.
-The majority of bezoars are asymptomatic but they may cause serious symptoms or even life-threatening events such as bleeding, obstruction or perforation.
-We aimed to investigate the risk factors, endoscopic findings and treatments in upper gastrointestinal bezoars.
+Background: Bezoars are compact masses formed by the accumulation of dietary fiber, undigested food, hair, or medications.
+The majority of bezoars are asymptomatic, but they may cause serious symptoms or even life-threatening events such as bleeding, obstruction, or perforation

-Patients and methods: This retrospective study was conducted in three gastroenterology clinics between January 2016 and December 2019.
-Bezoars were detected in 109 of 15830 endoscopy records (0.68%).
+Methods: This retrospective study was conducted in three gastroenterology clinics between January 2016 and December 2019.
+Bezoars were detected in 109 of 15,830 endoscopy records (0.68%).

 - Bezoar